Phase-1 Executions

 Logging failure modes, discarded approaches, and corrective revisions

-Execution is intentionally iterative.
-Failure at this stage is expected and informative.
+Execution is intentionally iterative and evidence driven.
+Failure is expected, documented, and informative.

 Relationship to Intellectual Property

-This Phase-1 execution is disclosed in alignment with a filed U.S. provisional patent covering precision robotic surgical intervention systems.
+This Phase-1 execution is disclosed in alignment with a filed U.S. provisional patent covering precision robotic surgical intervention system architectures.

-Within the Studio, the system is treated as an executable architectural hypothesis subject to validation, correction, or abandonment based on evidence generated through disciplined execution.
+Within the Studio, the architecture is treated as an executable architectural hypothesis, subject to validation, correction, or abandonment based on evidence generated through disciplined execution.
+Phase-1 execution does not imply readiness for deployment, publication, or commercialization.

 Inquiry